Choosing Between Types of Business Structures For Tax and Liability Protection

 Liability follows whoever is responsible for operating the business because that’s who makes the decisions.
 In a Limited Partnership, one or more General Partners manage the business, while the Limited Partners only contribute capital.
 General Partners oversee and run the business, while the Limited Partners are along for the ride.
 Again, the General Partners have unlimited personal liability for the partnership’s debts, while the Limited Partners risk only the amount of money each contributed.
 That protects the limited partners’ assets from seizure by creditors of the business.

 But beware: Limited Partnerships require formalities including a well-written partnership agreement.
-If partners don’t follow all the rules, it exposes limited partners to personal liability.
+If the partners don’t follow all the rules, it exposes limited partners to personal liability.

-That means if Abel and Baker start a partnership without any written agreement and without registering it with the state, each has unlimited personal liability.
+That means that if Abel and Baker start a partnership without any written agreement and without registering it with the state, each has unlimited personal liability.

 A jury decides Charlie was just one percent at fault.